SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/interactions/print_page.en.md

 ]
 ---

-Sometimes you need to print the website you are using - whether that be your grandmother printing mapquest directions, or a judge needing to print court records.
-Luckily, Selenium provides an easy way to automate that!
+Printing a website is a common requirement, whether for sharing information or archiving records.
+Selenium offers a straightforward way to automate this process through the `PrintOptions()` class.

-The `PrintOptions()` class provides an intuitive and multifaceted way of printing webpages to pdf so that you may enhance your tests, scripts, and software further.
+This class provides an intuitive and multifaceted way of printing webpages.

 ## Orientation
 Using the `getOrientation()` and `setOrientation()` methods, you can get/set the page orientation --- either `PORTRAIT` or `LANDSCAPE`.